unoplatform/uno.extensions/doc/Overview/Mvux/RootOverview.md

 ## Key Advantages of MVUX
 ### 1. Reactive Application Development

-MVUX empowers developers to create highly responsive applications that automatically react to state changes, effortlessly updating the view.
-This reactivity ensures a dynamic and engaging user experience.
+MVUX employs reactive programming, automating UI updates in response to changes in application state, ensuring a dynamic and responsive user experience with simplified code.

 ### 2. Immutable Models for Stability